vintasoftware/tapioca-wrapper/docs/source/quickstart.rst

 Opening documentation in the browser
 ------------------------------------

-If you are accessing a resource, you can call ``open_docs`` to open resource documentation in browser:
+If you are accessing a resource, you can call ``open_docs`` to open the resource documentation in a browser:

 .. code-block:: python